Aug 15, 2025

-What will we explore?
-Functionality.
-Performance.
-Then, cost.
-Security.
+What will we explore in the article?
+Step by step: functionality, performance, then, cost and security.
 How to compare AI models by yourself.
 And multi-AI model use with Writingmate, which is all-in-one AI tool that lets you use all of those models for much better price.
 So, let's start!
+But first, here is a short tl;dr for those with less time to read it all ;)

 Features and Capabilities